“Nobody takes advice, but everyone accepts money; therefore money is better than advice “

 As mentioned above, from a technical point of view, a distinctive feature of a stablecoin from a conventional crypt is its link to the rate of the underlying asset.
 We said that one of the most common ways of linking to a course is material support.
 This is in simplified form.
 However, in reality, there are at least three common types of collateral for stablecoin..

 - Fiat-provision.
-It is a type of stablecoin that goes through a process of pegging to fiat currency or real world assets such as the US dollar, euro, yen or pound.
+It is a type of stablecoin that undergoes a peg process to fiat currency or real world assets such as the US dollar, euro, yen or pound.

 2. Crypto collateral – providing a fixed rate due to collateral in another cryptocurrency.